gyselroth/balloon-client-desktop/CONTRIBUTING.md

 * `name` String (optional) - the name of the context. `production` or `development`.
 Default: `production`
 * `blnUrl` String (optional) - the url under which your Balloon installation is running.
 If not set user will be prompted to enter URL on first start (eg: `https://example-balloon.io`)
 * `apiPath` String (optional) - the path to the API Default: `'/api/v1/'`
 * `configDir` String (optional) - path to the directory where configuration is stored on the client.
-You can use {HOME} which gets replaced with the current home directory.
-Default: `{HOME}/.balloon`
+You can use {home} which gets replaced with the current home directory.
+Default: `{home}/.balloon`
 * `configFileName` String (optional) - name of the configuration file inside `configDirName`.
 Default: `config.json`
 * `balloonDir` String (optional) - default path to the directory where the synced files are saved.
-You can use {GOME} which gets replaced with the current home directory.
-Default: `{HOME}/Balloon`
+You can use {home} which gets replaced with the current home directory.
+Default: `{home}/Balloon`
 * `log` Object (optional) - logging configuration
   * `level` String (optional) - Maximum level that should be logged.
 Default: `info`.
 Available levels: `{error: 3, warning: 4, notice: 5, info: 6, debug: 7}`
   * `maxsize` Integer (optional) - max size of a single lg file.
 Default: `10000000`